 Article I NAME

-The name of this local association of the Saskatchewan Teachers’ Federation, referred to hereafter as the STF, shall be the Regina Public School Teachers’ Association, referred to hereafter as the RPSTA.
+The name of this organization shall be the Regina Public School Teachers’ Association (RPSTA), shall be the Regina Public School Teachers’ Association, referred to hereafter as the RPSTA. and shall operate as a local association of the Saskatchewan Teachers’ Federation (STF). referred to hereafter as the STF, shall be the Regina Public School Teachers’ Association, referred to hereafter as the RPSTA.

+The constitution and policies of the RPSTA must be consistent with the legislation, bylaws and policies of the STF.

 Article II PURPOSE